Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 1. What source lists are available?
 How were they constructed?

 Please note that while the HLA images and source lists will be useful for science, by necessity these products are developed for general usage rather than being "tuned" for a specific scientific goal.
 Hence, in many cases, going back to the original STScI calibration pipeline data and processing on a chip-by-chip basis can achieve the optimal science.
-A more detailed description can be found in a future PASP paper.
+A more detailed description of the photometric accuracy is available in the Whitmore et al. (2016) paper on the Hubble Source Catalog.
+Note that the DR10 release has made many improvements to source lists, so that the photometry is expected to be significantly better than previous versions.

 2. Why do some sources appear to be blank for some filters?